 A number of mattress manufacturers are using non-organic wool with their ‘foamed rubber’ and synthetic foam filled mattresses.
 This wool is not produced and processed to organic status; it is processed on machines which are not cleaned from any chemical residue created by the processing of such products as polyester or Dacron synthetic fibres and other chemical containing fibres.
 Very often this wool used may also contain some synthetic fibres picked up during processing.

 Chemicals such as Ultra Fresh, anti mould, synthetic fragrances, including synthetically produced lavender, anti dustmite, are now added to many, if not all, conventional mattresses or added to the fillings.
 There may also be also other synthetic containing components inside the mattress which you cannot see.

-Futons (mattresses without springs), can also contain many different products; some have an inner core of synthetic foam, and others contain ‘foamed rubber’, (Latex).
+Futons (mattresses without springs), can also contain many different products; some have an inner core of synthetic foam, and others contain ‘foamed rubber’, (non-organic certified Latex).
 In addition they may contain plant materials which are not certified organic such as cotton, wool, coconut fibre, (coir), and kapok.
 Many of these raw plant matters are imported from overseas and likely fumigated with a harmful chemical upon arrival in Australia and in some instances may have already been fumigated overseas.

 Other Points You May Want To Consider

 The purchase of a proper ‘breathing mattress’ should have a major bearing on your choice.